josiah-wolf-oberholtzer/josiah-wolf-oberholtzer.github.io/bio.md

 Kill*][genkill] and [*Piano Hero II*][ph2], integrating video game controllers and live video capture with instrumental performers.

-He holds a doctorate in music composition from Harvard University, where he studied with Hans Tutschku and Chaya Czernowin.
+In 2015, he received a doctorate in music composition from Harvard University, where he studied with Hans Tutschku and Chaya Czernowin.
 He has also attended the Summer Akademy at Schloss Solitude in Stuttgart, and previously completed a Bachelors of Music at Oberlin Conservatory in 2006, where he studied with Lewis Nielson and Randolph Coleman.

 [Curriculum Vitae][cv]